 From a programmed maintenance perspective, asset management as outlined within this Plan entails focusing on works such as resurfacing or surface dressing schemes using a structured preventative approach, allowing for a more proactive maintenance method.
-These schemes are prioritised based on need, utilising data and engineering methodology to determine priority, and are collated in an annual works programme.
+These schemes are prioritised based on need, utilising data, and engineering methodology to determine priority, and are collated in an annual works programme.
 This methodology is used for all highway assets, as evidenced within the Plan throughout.

 From a reactive maintenance perspective, dealing with potholes alongside several other safety defects across Highways, Structures and Street Lighting the asset management approach endeavours to provide for a first-time fix.
-The risk-based element of reactive maintenance is demonstrated within our response time matrix highlighted in Appendix B of the Highways Infrastructure Asset Management Plan, outlining how and when we respond to safety defects, similar risk matrices are used for Street Lighting and Structures sections of the Plan.
+The risk-based element of reactive maintenance is demonstrated within our response time matrix, highlighted in Appendix B of the Highways Infrastructure Asset Management Plan, outlining how and when we respond to safety defects.
+Similar risk matrices are used for Street Lighting and Structures sections of the Plan.

-Highways Infrastructure Asset Management Plan 2020/21
+Highways Infrastructure Asset Management Plan 2021/22

 Continued annual review is necessary for the Highways Infrastructure Asset Management Plan as it relates more closely to operation of the service and demonstrates our continued efforts to align fully with an approach of Asset Management and best practice.
-This version contains no changes with high operational impact; Appendix B of this report describes why the overarching functions of the policy are recommended to remain the same, highlights the smaller operational changes and improvements to the document and contains the proposed Action Plan to go in the HIAMP.
+This version contains no policy changes or operational impact.
+Minor updates have been applied to reflect the operational period 2021/22 and the increase in current asset stock.